Underlying Conditions and COVID-19

 According to the CDC, nearly 21% of high school students use e-cigarettes.
 That is an increase of nearly 78% in just one year.
 Among middle school students, the growth rate is 48.5%.

 The CDC has urged everyone who vapes to stop until further research is done.
 Heed the warning signs and keep your lungs healthy.

 Improving Your Lung Health

 As mentioned above, there are many things that can affect your lung health.
 Have you ever had a test at your doctor’s office where you blow into a tube?
 Testing your lung capacity and cardiovascular health is a good start to see what you need to do to improve your lungs.
-Good news is, your lungs are resilient and can improve over time with exercise if you do not have a chronic disease mentioned.
-Cardio exercise like walking, running, swimming or biking will help condition your lungs and strengthen your heart.
+The good news is, your lungs are resilient and can improve over time with exercise if you do not have a chronic disease mentioned.
+Cardio exercises like walking, running, swimming or biking will help condition your lungs and strengthen your heart.

 Not smoking/vaping and not being around exhaust from vehicles or manufacturing plants, will help your lung health.
 Wearing a mask is not uncommon these days so why not wear one when you are around harmful elements in the air.